ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 I have done a few experiments with the number of predictions (`n`) and the `min_prob` without conclusive results.

-This experiment was done with an earlier notebook that used 8 folds for splitting the data.
+This experiment was done with an earlier notebook that used 8 folds for splitting the data, I changed the number of predictions from 8 to 16 with very small variation in score.

 | train epochs | n | min_prob | lora_rank | LB score |
 |--------------|---|----------|-----------|----------|